 A trending topic at SBR Forum poses the question — why don't international facing online sportsbooks offer bitcoin?

-Bitcoin sportsbooks have exploded in popularity in 2015 with more than 30 betting sites adding bitcoin to their cashiers for player deposits and withdrawals.
+Bitcoin sportsbooks have exploded in popularity in 2015 with more than 30 sites adding bitcoin to their cashiers for player deposits and withdrawals.

 However, most of these sportsbooks focus on the North American market, which offers a reduced variety of ways for online sports bettors to send and receive money, thanks to the UIGEA of 2006.